The short answer is you don't!

 "...the start of training may only be deferred on statutory grounds (eg maternity leave, ill health)."

 This includes a period of illness or maternity leave taken during foundation training prior to making an application.
 Where applicants are unable to achieve competence on time, they may still apply may be permitted to defer whilst they complete the time/competences missed.
 Extended training will need to be organised in the current post to cover the time that was missed.

-If your particular circumstances will make it necessary for the start date of any post offered to you to be deferred or delayed, but are not covered by the text above, then please contact the region handling your application.
+If your particular circumstances will make it necessary for the start date of any post offered to you to be deferred or delayed, but are not covered by the text above, then please contact the region at which you wish to work.

-Upon receiving an offer, you should contact the region managing your application to ensure they are aware of your desire to defer your start date and ensure this will be permissible.
+Upon receiving an offer, you should contact the region of offer to ensure they are aware of your desire to defer your start date and ensure this will be permissible.
 The final decision on whether a start date can be deferred is at the discretion of the region.

-The JRCPTB will provide some feedback on performance to all candidates, regardless of whether their applications have been successful or not.
+Feedback on performance will be provided to all candidates, regardless of whether their application has been successful or not.
 This will via three different ways:

-Once interviews are completed for a specialty and offers have commenced, a breakdown of the scores awarded across the various interview assessment areas will be released to Oriel and an email sent confirming this.
+- Once interviews are completed and offers have commenced, a breakdown of the scores awarded across the various interview assessment areas will be released to Oriel and an email sent confirming this.

-In addition to the release of scores, a graph showing the distribution of scores nationally for that specialty will be released to this website for both application and interview scores.
+- A graph showing the distribution of scores nationally, the appointability rate and average scores will be released to this website for both application and interview scores.
 This will be available from the document library.

 - In the week following first offers, all candidates will be emailed the comments made by interviewers on their marksheets.